-Deadliest Weapons on Earth: From Ancient Fury to Modern Doom
+Deadliest Weapons on Earth: From Greek Fire to Nuclear Doom

 Deadliest weapons on earth timeline: Greek fire to modern nuclear warheads, showcasing history’s most destructive powers